Aurelienvd/ProteinMutualInformation/README.md

 2. How do I compute multivariate mutual information ?

 In it's current state, this library computes mutual information for one input, one channel and one output.
-Adding trivariate mutual information is actually quite trivial.
-All ones need to do is to adapt the strategy of the InformationAlgorithm facade to be a TrivariateStrategy.
-This strategy, while it exists, is currently empty but is quite similar to the bivariate strategy.
-The only module that need changes is the information module and the structure of a trivariate strategy is exactly the same as for the bivariate strategy (just changing the system to solve (in RootFinder or in multirootfinder.m) and the MutualInformation and TransmissionMatrix classes is needed.)
+Adding multivariate mutual information is actually quite trivial.
+All ones need to do is to adapt the strategy of the InformationAlgorithm facade to be a NVariateStrategy.
+This strategy  is quite similar to the bivariate strategy.
+The only module that need changes is the information module and the structure of a multivariatestrategy is exactly the same as for the bivariate strategy (just changes the system to solve (in RootFinder or in multirootfinder.m) and the MutualInformation and TransmissionMatrix classes are needed.)

 3. Why does the program keeps telling me that the input data are invalid ?